 There are ferries to/from Gosport in the West and a much smaller ferry in the East to/from Hayling Island.

-There were plans at one stage for a tram/light railway between Portsmouth and Gosport using a tunnel under Portsmouth Harbour but that appears to have been laid to rest, in common with several other schemes elsewhere.
+There were plans at one stage for a tram/light railway between Portsmouth and Gosport using a tunnel under Portsmouth Harbour but that appears to have been laid to rest, in common with several other schemes elsewhere in the country.

 Portsmouth received its first charter in the time of Richard 1.
 It was centered on a natural landing place for boats - The Camber.
 The Camber was formed by the deposition of shingle at the mouth of Portsmouth Harbor, and similar formations can be detected at the entrance to Langstone Harbor, i.e.